Are You Suffering From Dysarthria After a Head Injury?

 Contact a Personal Injury Lawyer in McAllen

 If you or someone you love has sustained a traumatic brain injury or other personal injury leading to language disabilities, there may be legal options available to help cover the costs associated with treatment and long-term disability management.
-For more information about how to begin this legal process in McAllen, contact an attorney from Patino Law Firm, by calling 956-631-3535 today.
+For more information about how to begin this legal process in McAllen, contact our McAllen personal injury attorneys, by calling 956-631-3535 today.